cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

                 "action": {
                     "type": "string",
                     "enum": ["CERTIFY", "AUDIT"],
                     "description": "Describes the action this certification certificate is claiming.
 For the moment, CERTIFY shall be used to claim a certification that meets the Certification Standard.
-AUDIT shall be used to publish on-chain an audit that may not meet the Certification standard"
+AUDIT shall be used to publish on-chain an audit that may not meet the Certification standard."
                 },
                 "certificationLevel": {
                     "type": "integer",